Available 24h

 Description

 Original Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-Everything was influenced by Napoleon's reign, which imposed a resemblance to Roman and Greek ornamentation.
+Everything was influenced by Napoleon’s reign, which imposed a resemblance and references to Roman and Greek ornamentation.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are all antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco'—which translates to an irregularly developed pearl.
-These were highly decorative pieces designed to shine with splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to emphasize the grandeur of these items even further.
+Interesting and noteworthy are all antique products in Rococo style and Louis XV.
+Next is Baroque, a term derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
+Materials were selectively chosen to further emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical era.
-An important style as well is Renaissance, which flourished in the 15th and 16th centuries and also left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and solid, often using brown stains, cornices, sturdy bases, and bas-reliefs.
-These were quite distinctive products, but they also opened up new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
-During this period, there was also an interest in mythology and antiquity, so supports and legs often took animal forms.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and robust, often using brown stains, cornices, sturdy bases, and relief decorations.
+These products were quite distinctive but also opened up new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+There was also an interest in mythology and ancient times, so supports and legs often took animal forms.

-The key aspect of stylish antique furniture is originality.
-Ultimately, this is crucial from the customer’s perspective, as many counterfeit products circulate on the market.
-Luxury Products provides documentation confirming the authenticity of each item, matching the description and photos.
-We also have experts, including art appraisers, historians, and specialists from around the world, at your disposal.
+The most important aspect of stylish antique furniture is originality.
+This is ultimately crucial from the customer’s perspective because the market is flooded with counterfeits.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+We also have experts in art appraisal, historians, and specialists from around the world at your disposal.

 Attributes / Details